 - The virtual server rejecting renegotiation attempts is logged in the SSL statistics

 In a nutshell, the SSL communication — or handshake process — entails exchanging messages between the server and the client.
 They define the settings of the encrypted communication, including enabled cipher suites, protocol version, renegotiation security, and others.

 The SSL handshake contains components like ClientHello, ServerHello, server’s certificate, ServerHelloDone, ClientKeyExchange, ChangeCipherSpec, Finished, Renegotiated SSL sessions, and Renegotiation settings.

 The last two components relate to the SSL renegotiation.
-If necessary, the initial handshake process can be renegotiated with different cryptographic parameters.
+The initial handshake process can be renegotiated with different cryptographic parameters if necessary.
 The other options for a renegotiation setting include how the renegotiation requests are processed, period (renegotiation after a certain time period), size (after a certain amount of data), and max record delay (number of delayed records), among others.

 How Does This Vulnerability Work?

 Four different kinds of negotiation processes can occur if initial connections have already been made, and it’s preferable not to drop them.

 The renegotiation can be client-initiated, which can be secure or insecure.
 The most problematic is the client-initiated insecure renegotiation.
 The safer option is that the renegotiation is server-initiated, which can be secure or insecure again, as the client-side renegotiation carries inherent risks.

 There are two potential cyberattack scenarios related to the SSL/TLS renegotiation: